vkacharov/text-to-time/README.md

 ```

 ## Date resolution
 Text to Time is cabable of auto-resolving dates in different formats, if the date format is not explicitly set.
-The following dates will all be resolved to `22 August 2018`
+The following dates will all be resolved to `22 August 2018`.
+If the year is omitted, Text to Time defaults to the current year.

 * 2018-08-22
 * 22 August 2018
+* 22 August
 * 22.08.2018
+* 22.08
 * 08.22.2018
+* 08.22
 * 08/22/2018
+* 08/22
 * 22/08/2018
+* 22/08

-Text to Time implies which is the date and which the month depending on their value.
+Text to Time implies the date and the month depending on their value.

 ### .dateFormat()
 Use `.dateFormat()` to explicitly set the date format.
 The date format can be any text containing the date format placeholders.